-Are you wondering when to get a lawyer for a car accident?
+Are you wondering when to get for a car accident lawyer in Oakland?
 You’re not alone.
 This question is one of the most commonly asked following a car accident, with many people uncertain of what types of accidents require additional legal support.

 If you’ve been in a car accident or want to know for future reference, this post will tell you everything you need to know about the circumstances that determine when you need to get a lawyer for a car accident.
 Many people assume they won’t need a lawyer for a minor car accident, but this isn’t always true.
 Sometimes, even straightforward cases would benefit from some legal assistance.
 We’ve put together a list of the 10 most common reasons to consider it based on our experience.
 Let’s dive in.